Elderjs/plugins/README.md

 - [elderjs-plugin-google-fonts](https://github.com/kevmodrome/elderjs-plugin-google-fonts): This plugin fetches fonts from google fonts, generates font-face definitions and inlines those in the head tag.

+- [elderjs-plugin-blog-pagination](https://github.com/noxasch/elderjs-plugin-blog-pagination): This plugin help you to easily generate your blog pagination that use @elderjs/plugin-markdown to generate post from markdown.

 - Have you written a plugin?
 If so, let us know we'd love to include it here.

 ## Writing A Plugin: